Applying for a re-entry permit – family or asylum

 If you were granted a residence permit on the grounds of work or study, you need to apply for a re-entry permit from the Agency for International Recruitment and Integration (SIRI).
 Read more about re-entry permits (work or study)

 If you have submitted an application for a permanent residence permit with the Danish Immigration Service, you must apply for a re-entry permit with the Danish Immigration Service.
 This also applies when you have applied for a permanent residence permit and you have a residence permit on the basis of work or studies, or you are an accompanying family member of an employee or a student.
 If you have a right of residence according to EU rules, you must apply for a re-entry permit from SIRI.

 Your re-entry permit will be valid for a period that is at least equivalent to your travel needs, but never for more than 90 days.

 However, your passport must be valid for at least 3 months beyond the expiry date of the re-entry permit.

 You normally need to get a re-entry permit before you leave Denmark.
+Normally, you can apply for a re-entry permit up to 30 days before you travel.
 You can get a re-entry permit by appearing in person at the Immigration Service’s Citizen Service.
+If you are under the age of 18, you must appear with a custody holder.
 You must book an appointment before you show up at the Citizen Service.
 Read more about where the Immigration Service’s Citizen Service has branch offices and how you book an appointment

 Please remember to bring a valid passport.
+Your passport must be valid for three months beyond the date of your return.
 Your re-entry permit will be affixed to a page in your passport.

 When you appear in person at the Immigration Service's Citizen Service requesting a re-entry permit, you will need to fill in an application.
 You can also download the form from this website and fill in the form in advance.